-where $p$ and $n$ denote the proton and the neutron, respectively.
-Then, the scripts $1$, $2$, $3$, $4$, and $5$ in Fig.\ref{fig:qfill} denote the $\bar c$, $d$ $(u)$, $c$, $u$ ($d$), and $u$ ($d$) quarks, respectively.
-The forth and the fifth quarks have the same flavor.
+where $p$ denotes the proton.
+Then, the scripts $1$, $2$, $3$, $4$, and $5$ in Fig.\ref{fig:qfill} denote the $\bar c$, $d$, $c$, $u$, and $u$ quarks, respectively.
+The fourth and fifth quarks have the same flavor.
 Their spin and isospin are equal to one constrained by the Fermi statistics, which simplifies the calculation of the spin-flavor factor $\mathcal{I}_{\text{flavor-spin}}$.

 In the quark interchange process, the color factor reads